-In a career spanning 36 years, Val Kilmer's played Jim Morrison, Doc Holliday, Simon Templar and Batman.
+In a career spanning 36 years, Val Kilmer’s played Jim Morrison, Doc Holliday, Simon Templar and valet.
 He was Iceman in Top Gun.
-He was Moses in The Prince Of Egypt, Elvis in True Romance, and the voice of KITT in the 2008 Knightrider TV movie.
+He was Moses in The Prince Of Egypt, Elvis in True Romance, and the voice of KITT in the 2008 Knight Rider TV movie.

 “Suspense thriller starring Val Kilmer as a deranged scientist who employs extreme measures in his misguided attempt to raise awareness of global warming.
 Former science professor Jimmy Pettis (Kilmer) devises a brutal experiment in which he locks six people in a Turkish bath.”